ivanp7/archipelago/README.md

 #### Application

-An application is a structure of:
+An application is a structure with:
 * a container of loaded libraries;
 * a container of pointers to context interfaces;
 * a container of pointers to contexts.